jhyang13/UWMadison_MSE803/README.md

 Let me know if you can have access to my homework or not. ╰(●’◡’●)╮

+### Course Description
+This course covers data science applications in materials science, focusing on databases, machine learning for property prediction, image and spectra analysis, and replacing physical models.
+Python-based and hands-on, it includes labs and a final project.
+Designed for graduate and advanced undergraduate students, with exceptions possible upon request.
+Prior programming and machine learning experience is recommended.

 ### Lab 1: Band Gaps
 - intromllab_3.ipynb